longr/cwl-virtual-training-setup-instructions/Readme.md

 ssh ubuntu@<my_vms_ip>
 ```

+You may be prompted to **Select SSH configuration file to update**.
+If you are select ``C:Users\<Name>\.ssh\config``

+A pop up box should then appear in the bottom right with an option to **Connect**.
+Click on **Connect**.
+If the box does not appear follow the instructions for connecting to an existing SSH connection below.

+### Connecting to an existing SSH connection

 To connect to this, press the **`F1`** key to access the command palette.
 Then click on **Remo\
 te-SSH: Connect to Host...**.
 You should then see the IP address of the machine you want to connect to in the list, click on it.

+This should open up a new window.
+On **Windows** this should have a prompt at the top for you to enter your SSH passphrase.
+On Linux, your system should prompt for the passphrase.

+Once it has connected, this window of Visual Studio Code will have access to all the files on the remote machine.

+You will probably want access to the **terminal** for the tutorial.
+To do this, click on **Terminal** at the top, and then click on **New Terminal**.

 # Generating SSH Keys

 Using SSH Keys is a more secure and more convienient authentication method than passwords.
 This uses a pair of keys; a public key that you can give to someone, or put on a machine you want to access, and a private key that you keep to yourself and never give to anyone.

+This is the
 ## Windows

 ## Linux and MAC